Sidney-class ferry: Construction and career

 In 1958, the premier of British Columbia W.A.C.
 Bennett authorised the creation of a provincial ferry service.
 The new service, known as the British Columbia Ferry Corporation ordered two ships constructed from shipyards in British Columbia.
 Sidney was ordered from Victoria Machinery Depot in Victoria, with the yard number 85 and was laid down on May 9, 1959.
 The vessel was launched on October 6, 1959 and completed in May 1960.
 Tsawwassen was built by Burrard Dry Dock in Vancouver with the yard number 309 and was laid down on May 9, 1959.
 The ferry was launched on November 28, 1959 and completed in May 1960.
 Both ships began service on June 15, 1960 servicing two terminals linking Victoria and Vancouver.
 In 1962, Tsawwassen was renamed Queen of Tsawwassen and in 1963, Sidney was renamed Queen of Sidney.
 This was due to change in fleetwide naming policy based on CP Ships naming their vessels "Princess".
 As a result, the larger vessels of the British Columbia Ferries fleet would have "Queen" placed in front of their original names and the smaller ones have it added to the end.

 The two ships spent almost all of their service life identical to when they were constructed, except for an expansion of the restaurant areas, due to unexpected food demand shortly after they commenced service.

 Queen of Sidney was retired in November 2000.
 The decommissioned ferry was sold to Bob and Gerald Tapp for CAN$100,000 in 2002 and renamed Bad Adventure.
 The ship was sent to a shipyard in Mission, British Columbia, where it has sat ever since.
 Queen of Tsawwassen was taken out of service in 2007.
 This was due to the ship no longer capable of meeting government regulations and a refit being cost prohibitive.
 An I-class ferry was ordered to replace the ship.
 The vessel was put up for sale in 2008.

+On May 3, 2025, shortly before 2 am, the city of Mission activated its Emergency Operations Centre in response to an out of control fire aboard Queen of Sidney.
+The Royal Canadian Mounted Police began investigating the incident immediately and were treating the blaze as "suspicious."